mountainMath/doodles/content/posts/2022-02-11-deadbeat-zoning/index.markdown

 ## Update (Feb 13th)
 Of course we can ask how this pans out through other Metro Vancouver municipalities.
 Thanks to our [UBC Socioology Zoning Project](https://zoning.sociology.ubc.ca) we can grab the data from our [interactive metro wide zonig map](https://mountainmath.ca/zoning_map) and run this for all Metro Vancouver municipalities.
 We have [investigated before how zoning impacts population growth](https://engage.gov.bc.ca/app/uploads/sites/121/2021/06/UBCSociologyZoningProject_appendix_3.pdf), time to run it against 2021 data.

 Additionally we will refine the above analysis by running a second version that includes agricultural zoning.
 This won't really make much of a difference in Vancouver, but will matter for some other Metro Vancouver municipalities with large share of agricultural land.
 However, much of the agricultural zoning is in the flood plains, and the benefits of densifying in this area have to be carefully weighted against the risks.
 At some point we should come back to this with a more detailed analysis, for now we just run two versions, one with agricultural zoning included in "low density" areas, and one where it's not included.
-This really only matters when looking at population change per hectare
+This really only matters when looking at population change per hectare. (**Update Fev 14**: Additionally we cut out unzoned areas like roads, which removes some issues where people have been geocoded to highway medians but also dignificantly improves the match of census data to zoning data.
+However this also hints at data quality problems in the census that are likely to impact some of the analysis.
+We are removing Pitt Meadows from this analysis because of geocoding problems.
+A good reminder that census data is not always as accurate as we might light it to be, and visual inspection and ground-truthing of data is important.)